Evaluating the Quality and Diversity of DCGAN-based Generatively Synthesized Diabetic Retinopathy Imagery: Methodology

 \subsection{Retinal Fundus Imagery}

 Publicly available retinal fundus imagery is imbalanced and increasingly limited as the severity of DR increases.
-As denoted in Table \ref{tab:datasets}, PDR is the minority class associated with DR. This work focuses on the generation of minority class representative of PDR.
+As denoted in Table \ref{tab:datasets}, PDR is the minority class associated with DR. This work focuses on generating imagery of a minority class representative of the PDR.

 In this work, the Kaggle dataset \cite{Cuadros_2009} is used, which is the largest publicly available dataset containing retinal fundus images from patients with different DR stages.
 Table \ref{tab:Distribution of images for every class, from the Kaggle training and test datasets} denotes the number of images per stage of DR available in the training and test datasets.
-The distribution of retinal fundus images within the classes is significantly varying across training and test datasets.
+The distribution of retinal fundus images within the classes varies significantly across training and test datasets.

 PDR images were rescaled to a resolution of 128 x 128 for training the DCGAN.
 Generally, the DCGAN model works with a resolution of 128 x 128 as it is considered an intermediate size which is not too low to degrade the pixel information and not too high such that it is difficult to handle the training of the DCGAN \cite{Diaz-Pinto_2019}.
 In the domain of biomedical imagery, this resolution is commonly adopted to train GANs for generating synthetic images \cite{Zhou_2020} \cite{Balasubramanian_2020} \cite{Islam_2020} \cite{Diaz-Pinto_2019} \cite{saad2022addressing}.
-The rescaled images were normalized to a range of 0 to 1 before providing them to the GANs.

 For the classification of PDR images, the size of the images depends upon the type of classifier.
-A complex classifier, such as variants of CNN, requires high-resolution images for learning salient image features.
+A complex classifier, such as variants of CNNs, requires high-resolution images for learning salient image features.
 In contrast, a traditional classifier, such as a support vector machine (SVM) \cite{Cristianini_2000}, can efficiently work with lower image resolutions.
 In this work, images were rescaled to a resolution of 227 x 227 for the CNN model \cite{Gayathri_2020} and 224 x 224 for the EfficientNet model \cite{tan2019efficientnet}.